wwarthen/RomWBW/ReadMe.md

 A dynamic disk drive letter assignment mechanism allows mapping operating system drive letters to any available disk media.
-Additionally, mass media devices (IDE Disk, CF Card, SD Card) support the use of multiple slices (up to 256 per device).
+Additionally, mass storage devices (IDE Disk, CF Card, SD Card) support the use of multiple slices (up to 256 per device).
 Each slice contains a complete CP/M filesystem and can be mapped independently to any drive letter.
 This overcomes the inherent size limitations in legacy OSes and